patricia-gimsa/project1_book_covers/README.md

 ## Author
-This project was developed by Patricia Gimenez Ironhack Data Analytics Bootcamp – Project 1
+This project was developed by Patricia Gimenez Ironhack - Data Science & Machine Learning Bootcamp – Project 1